a-leithner/cscms/README.md

 # Slave CMS
-A pseudo-CMS written in JavaScript, JSON, HTML5 and CSS3.
+A pseudo-CMS written in JavaScript, JSON, HTML5 and CSS3 which is rendered in the client's browser.

 # Background
 I've written this software, because I needed a fast CMS-like software for my website